 - Produce wastage – Seeds of poor quality, inadequate farming practices, or insect attacks in the field can provoke losses of products even before their harvest.

-It’s all about enabling today’s farmer with technologies that will help increase profits and reduce risks.
+It’s all about enabling today’s farmers with technologies that will help increase profits and reduce risks.
 We’re not just talking about information technology, but a broad range of other technologies including telematics, GPS assistance, robotics, automated hardware, agriculture drones, and variable rate technology.

 We cannot just start planting more crops on new land without any strategies in place.
 Land costs money.
 Instead, we need to make better use of our existing farmlands.
 To do that, farmers are looking towards technology to boost yields while helping to manage costs.